bwarren2/objective_impeachment/PITCHME.md

 Watching different media makes it feel like we live on different worlds.

-Current events impeachment are really important to me, and I want to talk about them (not talking points) with you.
+Current events in impeachment are really important to me, and I want to talk about them (not talking points) with you.

 Note: